 - Senior Seminar Requirement: At least one of the eight elective courses must be an advanced research seminar, taken in the senior year.

 - East 1930 (Senior Thesis, Semester 1) and 1940 (Senior Thesis, Semester 2) for Honors candidates only

 - Review all concentration requirements and compile a course plan.

-- Meet with Program Coordinator Jessica Cho.
+- Meet with Communication and Outreach Coordinator Jessica Cho.
 Bring a copy of your draft course plan.
 Jessica will help determine if your plan of study meets the requirements for the concentration, she will try to answer any questions you may have, and may also suggest that you meet with our Director of Undergraduate Studies.

 - Go to ASK (advising sidekick) to submit officially your concentration declaration.